BigSwingingDan/Keep-calm-and-carry-on/Padel/Sunday Padel Courts.md

 📱 Instructions for Bookers:
 - Book your court via the Playtomic app as usual.
-- Please book as soon as possible so players can join.
+- Please book AS SOON AS POSSIBLE so players can join.
 - Share the booking link in the group using "Share Externally."
 - Tag your three court partners in the post (if you know them).